-Throughout the academy, we teach the following areas of study in our daily maths lessons:
+Throughout the academy, we teach the following areas of study:

 - using and applying maths in different contexts;